Luis von Ahn: Awards and honors

 His research on CAPTCHAs and human computation has earned him international recognition and numerous honors.
 He was awarded a MacArthur Fellowship in 2006, the David and Lucile Packard Foundation Fellowship in 2009, a Sloan Fellowship in 2009, and a Microsoft New Faculty Fellowship in 2007, and the Presidential Early Career Award for Scientists and Engineers in 2012.
 He has also been named one of the 50 Best Brains in Science by Discover, and has made it to many recognition lists that include Popular Science's Brilliant 10, Silicon.com's 50 Most Influential People in Technology, MIT Technology Reviews TR35: Young Innovators Under 35, and Fast Company's 100 Most Innovative People in Business.Siglo Veintiuno, one of the biggest newspapers in Guatemala, chose him as the person of the year in 2009.
 In 2011, Foreign Policy Magazine in Spanish named him the most influential intellectual of Latin America and Spain.

 In 2011, he was awarded the A. Nico Habermann development chair in computer science, which is awarded every three years to a junior faculty member of unusual promise in the School of Computer Science.

 In 2017, he was awarded the Distinguished Leadership Award for Innovation and Social Impact by the Inter-American Dialogue.

 In 2018, von Ahn was awarded the Lemelson-MIT prize for his "dedication to improving the world through technology."

+In 2021, von Ahn was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.

 Teaching

 Von Ahn has used a number of unusual techniques in his teaching, which have won him multiple teaching awards at Carnegie Mellon University.
 In the fall of 2008, he began teaching a new course at Carnegie Mellon entitled "Science of the Web".
 A combination of graph theory and social science, the course covers topics from network and game theory to auction theory.

+In his 2023 Ted Talk, he emphasised on the importance of making learning as fun as playing video games or using social media apps, by using similar features such as streak, leaderboard, etc.

 Philanthropy

 In 2021, von Ahn established the Luis von Ahn Foundation.
-The focus of the foundation is to support Guatemalans, especially women and girls, through financial support to local community leaders and nonprofit organizations.
-According to the foundation website, in 2022 the Luis von Ahn Foundation will give US$3 million to various organizations that focus on "women's and girls equality, conservation of the environment, and democracy and youth participation."
+Its focus is to support Guatemalans, especially women and girls, through financial support to local community leaders and nonprofit organizations.
+According to the foundation website, in 2022 it will give US$3 million to various organizations that focus on "women's and girls equality, conservation of the environment, and democracy and youth participation."

+Personal life

+Von Ahn is married to Swedish national Ingrid von Ahn, the co-founder & executive director of the ILVA Foundation.